 Biography of Dr. Bodo Otto Sr.

-Family Background
+General Background

 Dr. Bodo Otto was born in Hanover, Germany, in 1711 into a family whose social position was rooted in forestry service and noble estates.
-He was the grandson of Hans Claus Otto, who served as chief forester of the Otto family.
-The Lauterberg Ottos were of southern German origin and Saxon ethnicity.
-Following the Peace of Westphalia, members of the family relocated to Hanover in pursuit of forestry opportunities created by political and territorial reorganization.
+He was the grandson of Hans Claus Otto, who served as the chief forester of the Otto family.
+The Lauterburg Ottos were of southern German origin and Saxon ethnicity.

 Christopher Otto and Maria Magdalena Menechen married while Christopher was away from his home parish.
 Because of this, their marriage was not recorded in parish registers.
 As a result, when Bodo Otto was born in 1711, there was no birth certificate on file.
 When the family later returned to Hanover, Baron Bodo von Oberg served as Bodo Otto’s godfather, which explains the origin of his given name.
 Maria Magdalena Menechen is not listed on Bodo Otto’s christening record, indicating that she likely died during childbirth or shortly afterward, before July 20, 1711.